 Learning how to make a judge rule in your favor is an art that every lawyer must learn to succeed in the legal profession.

-If you want to make a judge rule in your favor requires effective advocacy that will move a judge to agree with a lawyer’s submissions.
+If you want to make a judge rule in your favor, it requires effective advocacy that will move a judge to agree with your legal submissions.

 A lawyer can use the power of persuasion to turn a hard case around and get the court on his side.